michaelxwebb/Enterprise-IAM-Lab/README.md

 ### Step 4: RBAC
 - Implemented RBAC to ensure each user's permissions aligned with their responsibilities.
 Department Admins were assigned the User Administrator role, while Administrative Units restricted their authority to their respective departments.
 - In the screenshot below, M.Webbs' (IT admin) is shown with multiple roles.
 Because this account created the tenant, it was automatically assigned the Global Administrator role.
-Additionally, the account was given the User Administator and Authentication Administrator roles to simulate and IAM team responsible for managing users, MFA, and authentication methods across the entire tenant.
+Additionally, the account was given the User Administator and Authentication Administrator roles to simulate an IAM team responsible for managing users, MFA, and authentication methods across the entire tenant.
  <img width="1919" height="1079" alt="Screenshot 2026-06-15 171714" src="https://github.com/user-attachments/assets/e6fb7bb3-7e8b-4a8b-8c91-38ca5a02127e" />

 ### Step 5: Authentication & MFA